Our Future Path! A plan for a better world!

 Ranked Choice Voting

 With ranked choice voting, we will be able to have more than two candidates on the ballot without worrying that one of them might end up being a spoiler.
 We will be able to vote for all our preferred candidates.
-If our first choice does not make the cut, then our second choice vote will be counted.
+If our first choice does not make the cut, then our second choice will be counted.
 Not only will our vote count, but we will have a better chance of electing someone who the majority likes.

 If the above election were run with ranked choice voting, the results would be different.
-We 3 candidates on the ballot, each voter would select their first and second choice candidates.
+With 3 candidates on the ballot, each voter would select their first and second choice candidates.
 With no candidate getting a majority of the votes, the last place candidate would be eliminated.
 Let's say that was candidate C. If the voters for candidate C had selected candidate B as their second choice, then candidate B would get their votes.
 The vote counts would then be 40% for candidate A and 60% for candidate B, and candidate B would be the winner.

 Clean Elections